Devas Multimedia to go for liquidation

-New Delhi, May 30 (IANS) The National Company Law Tribunal (NCLT) has ordered the liquidation of Devas Multimedia.
+New Delhi: The National Company Law Tribunal (NCLT) has ordered the liquidation of Devas Multimedia.

 The Bengaluru bench of the tribunal recently allowed the winding-up by allowing a petition filed by the Indian Space Research Organisation's commercial arm Antrix Corporation Ltd.